 Dating doesn’t have to feel like open-heart surgery, says professional relationship coach Lauren Frances

 Long ago, when romance seekers hunted in the field (aka bars) rather than cyberspace, Lauren Frances organized Man Trap Packs—posses of single women who hit the town to find love.
 Their success prompted her to write, in 2006, Dating, Mating, and Manhandling: The Ornithological Guide to Men.
-For $180 an hour, Frances offers one-on-one dating and relationship sessions for men, women, and couples (she delivers similar advice en masse in a newly launched “Romantic Reboot” seminar).
+Frances offers one-on-one dating and relationship sessions for men, women, and couples (she delivers similar advice en masse in a newly launched “Romantic Reboot” seminar).
 Frances, her own best student, says she’s dating a “special someone.”
 Here she shares some wisdom.

 How does a single woman start the search?
 Write a list of everything you could possibly want in a partner.
 Then highlight everything you need.
 That’s your wish list.
 Everybody wants a man with water on the property who’s stunning, brilliant, and rich.
 But if he’s not monogamous, trustworthy, and kind, those other things don’t matter.

 Where’s the best place to find men?
 If you go to the local bar, every other girl in her little black dress is going to be there, too.
 Go to man-friendly locations like the TED conference—constellations of brilliant nerds.
 Automotive conventions and sporting events are man festivals.
 Go to Comic-Con and wear a Wonder Woman outfit—if you’re willing to date a man who’s living in his mother’s basement.
 A good place to find a lovebird is Home Depot on Sunday afternoon.
 Ask a man how to operate a hammer, a wrench, duct tape—oh, anything, really.